Salma Hayek: Personal life

 Hayek is a naturalized United States citizen.
 She has studied at Ramtha's School of Enlightenment and practices yoga.
 Hayek, who was raised Catholic, stated in a 2007 interview that she was no longer devout and did not believe in the Church, in part because she disagreed with practices such as its campaign against condoms in Africa, where she said AIDS and overpopulation were rampant, though she clarified that she still believed in Jesus Christ and God.

 On March 9, 2007, Hayek confirmed her engagement to French billionaire and Kering CEO François-Henri Pinault as well as her pregnancy.
-She gave birth to their daughter on September 21, 2007, at Cedars-Sinai Medical Center in Los Angeles, CA. They were married on Valentine's Day 2009 in Paris.
+She gave birth to their daughter on September 21, 2007, at Cedars-Sinai Medical Center in Los Angeles, California.
+They were married on Valentine's Day 2009 in Paris.
 On April 25, 2009, they renewed their vows in Venice, Italy.

 Filmography and accolades

 Hayek's films that have earned the most at the box office, As of 2022, include: